webpwnized/cryptography/README.md

     Choose the type(s) of IOC output to display

-    -ioc, --show-ioc      Show kappa (kappa) index of coincidence
+    -ioc, --show-ioc      Show kappa index of coincidence

 **Optional Columnar Analysis Options:**

     Choose the type(s) of output to display

     -t TOP_FREQUENCIES, --top-frequencies TOP_FREQUENCIES
                         Only display top X frequencies.
-Particuarly useful when combined with columnar analysis or when less important bytes clutter analysis.
+Particuarly useful when combined with columnar analysis, histogram or when less important bytes clutter analysis.
     -g, --show-guesses    Show ascii representation for top byte of input.
 Tries ASCII lower, upper and numeric translations.
 Only works with -t/--top-frequencies.
     -col COLUMNAR_ANALYSIS, --columnar-analysis COLUMNAR_ANALYSIS
                         Break INPUT into X columns and perform analysis on columns.
 Particuarly useful against polyalphabetic stream ciphers.